fscorrupt/docker-tautulli2discord/README.md

 The scripts rely on the config.json file.

+In order for some scripts to work, you must set `api_sql = 1"` in the Tautulli config.ini file -> It will require a restart of Tautulli.

 If you want File Size shown in scripts, make sure to enable this setting in tautulli:
 ```
 Tautulli > Settings > General > and enable -> "Calculate Total File Sizes"

 After that do a "Refresh Libraries" in Tautulli.
 ```

-In order for this to work, you must set `api_sql = 1"` in the Tautulli config.ini file.

-It will require a restart of Tautulli.

 Information on how to set up a Discord webhook can be found be [here.](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)